-Each of the Quality Principles is underpinned by a set of Key Performance Measures (KPMs), containing Practice Requirements (PRs) that a Provider must meet to demonstrate conformance with the KPM.
-The KPMs and PRs are at Attachment A.
+Each of the Quality Principles is underpinned by Practice Requirements (PRs) that a Provider must meet to demonstrate conformance.
+The PRs are at Attachment A.

 Further information about Quality Principles Audits is below.

 Interaction between the QAF and Right Fit for Risk (RFFR)